Derrick Alston Jr.: College career

 Alston was invited to walk on to Boise State after impressing the team's coaching staff.
 When he joined Boise State, he stood 6'9" and weighed 148 pounds.
 Alston redshirted his first year and reached a weight of 170 pounds by the start of his next season.
 As a freshman, he averaged 0.6 points per game in limited playing time.
 He began earning more minutes during his sophomore season due to his work ethic as well as the departure of Chandler Hutchison to the NBA.
 On February 9, 2019, Alston scored a career-high 33 points, shooting 12-of-15 from the field, along with four rebounds and four assists in a 105–57 win over San Jose State.
 In his sophomore season, he averaged 13.4 points and 3.9 rebounds per game and was an All-Mountain West honorable mention selection.
 His increase in points per game from the previous season ranked first in school history and second in the nation.
 Before his junior season, he earned a scholarship to play for Boise State.
 On December 23, 2019, Alston scored a season-high 32 points to go with six assists in an 85–69 victory over Portland at the Diamond Head Classic.
 As a junior, he averaged 17.3 points, 5.2 rebounds and 3.1 assists per game, earning second-team All-Mountain West accolades.
 On April 7, 2020, Alston announced that he would enter the 2020 NBA draft, while maintaining his college eligibility.
 On July 8, Alston announced that he would be returning to Boise State for his final season.

 Professional career

 After going undrafted in the 2021 NBA draft, Alston joined the Golden State Warriors for the 2021 NBA Summer League.
 On September 13, 2021, he signed with the Utah Jazz.
 He was waived prior to the start of the season.
 In October 2021, Alston joined the Salt Lake City Stars as an affiliate player.

 Alston joined the Dallas Mavericks for the 2022 NBA Summer League.

-On August 15, 2022, he has signed with Rostock Seawolves of the easyCredit BBL.
+On August 15, 2022, he has signed with Rostock Seawolves of the Basketball Bundesliga.
 On January 28, 2023, Alston's NBA G League rights were traded from the Iowa Wolves to the Long Island Nets in exchange for Craig Randall II.

+Alston joined Manresa of the Liga ACB in July 2024, signing a one year deal.
+His father Derrick Alston played for the Catalans in the 1997–98 ACB season, in which Bàsquet Manresa won its first and only Liga ACB trophy.
+With Manresa, Alston won the ACB Player of the Month Award in January 2025.
+Alston was named to the All-Liga ACB First Team for the 2024-25 ACB season.

+In June 2025, he signed with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.